CircleCI Server v3.x Configuring a Proxy

 The installation process is described in detail in the CircleCI Server v3.x Installation guide.
 Both proxy and non-proxy addresses should be supplied using the arguments described here.
 The installation command should be in the format:

 kubectl kots install circleci-server --http-proxy <my-http-proxy-uri> --https-proxy <my-https-proxy> --no-proxy <my-no-proxy-list>

 Configuring your proxy

-Some additional configuration will be required to import orbs when installed behiind a proxy.
+Some additional configuration is required to import orbs when installed behind a proxy.
 See Orbs on Server docs for more information.

-If your GitHub instance is running outside of the proxied environment (either GitHub.com or GitHub enterprise), you must ensure that SSH traffic from our application (inside the Kubernetes cluster) and from our Nomad node can reach your instance without additional configuration.
+If your GitHub instance is running outside of the proxied environment (either GitHub.com or GitHub Enterprise), you must ensure that SSH traffic from our application (inside the Kubernetes cluster) and from our Nomad node can reach your instance without additional configuration.
 Our SSH agents do not respect proxy settings because it uses a different network protocol.
-If a proxy is the only way that any traffic can reach outside the proxied environment this means it will block SSH traffic and our application will fail.
+If a proxy is the only way that any traffic can reach outside the proxied environment, this means it will block SSH traffic and your application will fail.

 The load balancer endpoints must be added to the no-proxy list for the following services:

 vm-service.
 This is because the no-proxy list is shared between the application and build-agent.
 The application and build-agent are assumed to be behind the same firewall and therefore cannot have a proxy between them.

 The KOTS Admin Console cannot be upgraded if proxy setting were configured.
 The proxy settings will be deleted and cause the KOTS Admin Console to break.